 These are the most beautiful high notes you’ll ever get to hear outside of La Scala

 Those words belong to Sally Margaret Joy and were published in the Melody Maker on 13 July 1991.
-She went to see The Cranberries live in concert in a pub called The Old Trout in Windsor (UK) on 28 June 1991 and her concert review is one of the earliest if not the earliest review known to this day.
+She went to see The Cranberries live in concert in a pub called The Old Trout in Windsor (UK) on 28 June 1991 and her concert review is one of the earliest review known to this day.

-It may be very possible to find a few earlier articles/reviews inside rare local newspapers or fanzines (and if you know or have one please let us know) but her article might definitely be one of the very first about The Cranberries published in a mainstream musical media.
+It may be very possible to find a few earlier articles/reviews inside rare local newspapers or fanzines but her article might definitely be one of the very first about The Cranberries published in a mainstream musical media.

 Full review available on the dedicated concert page here.

-The Old Trout is now called Fort & Firkin
+The Old Trout renamed as Fort & Firkin